 - Associate symptoms may be examined

-Specialists: For conditions related to periods, the gynecologist examines the patient and proceed with the necessary treatment.
-At mfine, you will receive a comprehensive treatment plan for optimum health and speedy recovery.
+Specialists: For conditions related to periods, the gynecologist examines the patient and proceeds with the necessary treatment.
+At mfine, you will receive a comprehensive treatment plan for a quick recovery.